lkerr/groundfish-MSE/documentation/mprocOptions.md

 ### Mackenzie Mazur (mmazur@gmri.org)
 Management procedures are specificed in a csv located in the folder "modelParameters."
 The filename is passed in using the object "mprocfile" which is defined in set_om_parameters_global.R

-What to write in the mproc.csv file and what it means.
+This documentation describes what to write in the mproc.csv file and what it means.

 ## ASSESSCLASS
 Refers to the class of assessment model.
 Options are: